Today, please welcome Wendy from Wendy Polisi.

-I’m thrilled to have Wendy back with us today, representing her other blog, Mama Balance!
+I’m thrilled to have Wendy back with us today!
 Wendy’s previous post, a California Quinoa Bowl, was a huge hit with RH readers.
 I think you’ll love today’s recipe just as much!
 Wendy has a knack for creating healthy, colorful and appealing recipes that are easy to make and taste great.
 I hope you enjoy today’s offering!

 My name is Wendy and some of you might remember me from when I visited with you in January and shared my California Quinoa Bowl.
 I am thrilled to be joining you again today!